By Firoz.T.Totanawala

 readily agreed without caring to insist on representation to all the sections

 of the society.
-It should be noted that India is a democratic country and
+It should be noted that India

 While Anna is